This 2020, let’s resolve ourselves to practising the Clear Vision Recipe every day.

 But what if one day, you can’t see anymore?
 What if one day you can’t seem to see how your childhood pet looks like when he plays with his favourite ball?
 What if one day you can’t see the amazing sights of the world in front of you?
 Time is passing us by quickly and if we’re not careful, our sight will go with the times.

 As they say, “prevention is better than cure”.
 No matter how perfect we think our vision is, we should never take our eyes for granted.
 The advent of technology and digital devices makes it hard for us to pry our eyes away from the screens.
 Everything is centred around digital screens now – work, entertainment, even rest (think meditation apps).
-And with our world becoming heavily dependent on the internet, our digital diet is only going to expand which may increase our screen time in time to come.
+With our world becoming heavily dependent on the internet, our digital diet is only going to expand which may increase our screen time in time to come.
 We know that our digital screens are a permanent fixture in our 21st-Century lives, but we can still control how we use them every day.

 Have you ever heard about the ‘snowball effect’?
 Basically, once you start doing something, be it small or big, if you continuously do it, it becomes bigger and maybe even better.
 The same can be said about our habits.
 Every time we make an effort to exercise the steps in the Clear Vision Recipe, we are helping ourselves take care of our eyes for the future.
 We safeguard our eyes for a brighter future ahead so that we can continue enjoying healthy, clear vision.